microsoft/fast/packages/fast-development-site-react/README.md

 # FAST React development site
 This is the development site that can be used to create a React site for a library of React components.
+It will generate the necessary navigational elements and routing to provide a full site for the documentation and testing of components.

 ## Installation
 `npm i --save @microsoft/fast-development-site-react`